-Now go to the General settings | Advanced audio routing | Audio mixer bus groups screen.
+Now go to the General settings | Audio mixer bus groups screen.
 We'll use bus group 0005 for your group A, 0006 for group B, and 0007 for group C. Hence start by selecting the following entry in the left-hand list of groups: